avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Postgresql/PostgreSQL_HA_Cluster.md

 ***

 # Introduction
-Setting up a High Availability (HA) cluster for PostgreSQL typically involves configuring multiple nodes to ensure data availability and reliability.
-There are various ways to achieve this, in this tutorial I deploy 3 PostgreSQL nodes with Patroni for HA setting up etcd for consensus, and using HAProxy to manage client connections.
+Setting up a High Availability cluster for PostgreSQL typically involves configuring multiple nodes to ensure data availability and reliability.
+There are various ways to achieve this, in this tutorial I deploy 3 PostgreSQL nodes with Patroni to manage client connections.
 ***

 # Pre-requisites